selvaganesh19/2048-game-using-Java-script/README.md

 ✅ Steps:
 Go to Netlify

-Click "Add new site" → "Import an existing project"
+1.Click "Add new site" → "Import an existing project"

-Connect your GitHub repository
+2.Connect your GitHub repository

-Configure the deploy settings:
+3.Configure the deploy settings:

-Build Command: Leave blank (or enter N/A)
+4.Build Command: Leave blank (or enter N/A)

-Publish Directory: static/
+5.Publish Directory: static/

-Click "Deploy Site"
+6.Click "Deploy Site"

 🎉 Done!
 Your 2048 game is now live at: